pablodecm/phd_thesis/src/103_chapter_3.md

 After an arbitrary event selection $\mathbb{1}_\mathcal{C} (\boldsymbol{x})$, only a subset of events
 $D_\mathcal{C} = \{\boldsymbol{x}_0,...,\boldsymbol{x}_{n_\mathcal{C}}\} \subseteq D$,
-which are also independent, so their probability density can be expressed:
+which are also independent, so their probability density can be expressed as:
 $$
 g(D_\mathcal{C} | \boldsymbol{\theta}) = \prod^{\boldsymbol{x}_i \in D_\mathcal{C}}
 g ( \boldsymbol{x}_i|\boldsymbol{\theta} )
 $$ {#eq:after_sel_prod}
-where the dependency between the distribution function after the event selection
+where the dependence between the distribution function after the event selection
 $g ( \boldsymbol{x}_i|\boldsymbol{\theta} )$ and that before
 $p ( \boldsymbol{x}_i|\boldsymbol{\theta} )$ was already described in
 [Equation @eq:mixture_after_cut].
-If we only focus on the probability distribution of the events in $D_\mathcal{C}$, we would be neglecting an important quantity that can also provide information about the parameters of interest: the total number of events that pass the event selection $n_\mathcal{C}$.
-Because this quantity depends on the set of recorded readouts D, where each individual readout $\boldsymbol{x}_i$ is assumed independent and identically distributed variable, the total number of events selected $n_C$ after a deterministic selection can be $\mathbb{1}_\mathcal{C} (\boldsymbol{x})$ can be modelled using a binomial distribution:
+If we only focussed on the probability distribution of the events in $D_\mathcal{C}$, we would be neglecting an important quantity that can also provide information about the parameters of interest: the total number of events that pass the event selection $n_\mathcal{C}$.
+Because this quantity depends on the set of recorded readouts D, where each individual readout $\boldsymbol{x}_i$ is assumed to be an independent and identically distributed variable, the total number of selected events $n_C$ after a deterministic selection can be $\mathbb{1}_\mathcal{C} (\boldsymbol{x})$ can be modelled using a binomial distribution:
 $$
 p( n_\mathcal{C} | n, \boldsymbol{\theta}) = \textrm{Binomial}(n, \epsilon)
 \approx \textrm{Poisson}(n\epsilon)
 $$ {#eq:binomial_selection}
-where the dependence with the parameters is contained in the total efficiency
+where the dependence on the parameters is contained in the total efficiency
 $\epsilon = \int \mathbb{1}_\mathcal{C}(\boldsymbol{x}) p
-(\boldsymbol{x}|\boldsymbol{\theta})$ and the Poisson approximation is justified because the number of trials $n$ is sufficiently bigger (i.e. 40 million bunch crossings per second at the CMS detector at the LHC) and the total selection efficiencies $\epsilon \leq 0.000025$ already at the trigger level, as discussed in [Section @sec:trigger].
-Such type of stochastic process is also referred in the literature as multi-dimensional homogenous Poisson point process [@Gardiner:732221].
+(\boldsymbol{x}|\boldsymbol{\theta})$.
+The Poisson approximation is justified because the number of trials $n$ is sufficiently large (i.e. 40 million bunch crossings per second) and the total selection efficiencies $\epsilon \leq 0.000025$ already at trigger level, as discussed in [Section @sec:trigger].
+This type of stochastic process is also referred to in the literature as multi-dimensional homogenous Poisson point process [@Gardiner:732221].
 The expected value of $n_C$ coincides with the Poisson mean $n\epsilon$, and can be more intuitively linked with